themehunk/th-shop-mania/readme.txt

 == Description ==
-TH Shop Mania is a Fast, Lightweight, and Fully Customizable WooCommerce WordPress Theme for Creating eCommerce Websites.
-Build with SEO in mind it uses a powerful AJAX tech​ to give users a very fast and seamless online shopping interface​ without the need to constantly refresh pages.
-Shop Mania works perfectly with all page builders like Elementor, Visual Composer, Beaver Builder, Brizy, Gutenberg, etc. You can easily create websites for: electronics, fashion, furniture, niche store, clothing, glasses, watches, sport, shoes, jewelry, cosmetics, multi-vendor marketplace, medical, food, auto parts, organic, landing page, music shop, and others.
-Shop Mania improved performance by optimizing dynamic styles, using CSS variables, and optimizing server response time.
-The theme is integrated with WooCommerce, Advanced Product Search, Woo Cart plugin, Product compare, Variation Swatches plugin, and the lead form builder plugin which will help you design a perfect Online Store.
+Shop Mania is a modern, lightweight WooCommerce WordPress theme built for speed, flexibility, and seamless user experience.
+Designed with SEO optimization and AJAX technology, it ensures fast loading times and smooth, dynamic shopping without page reloads — keeping your customers engaged and boosting conversions.Compatible with page builders such as Elementor, and Gutenberg, Shop Mania is ideal for creating versatile online stores across various industries: electronics, fashion, furniture, apparel, sports gear, jewelry, cosmetics, multi-vendor marketplaces, health products, food, automotive parts, organic goods, and more.This theme boosts performance through advanced CSS variable styling and server optimization, while offering deep WooCommerce integration and support for powerful plugins. https://themehunk.com/th-shop-mania

 For more information about Theme https://www.themehunk.com